quaelin/idea/README.md

 Grass is green
 ```

-**Relation**: an Idea subtype that, instead of containing free text, asserts a
+[Relation][Relation]: an Idea subtype that, instead of containing free text,
-logical or otherwise meaningful relationship between other iCids.
-There are
+asserts a logical or otherwise meaningful relationship between other iCids.
-numerous [types of Relations](./doc/RELATIONS.md), the simplest being "Negation".
+There are numerous types of Relations, the simplest being "Negation".

 ```
 $ relation R:Negation A=QmQ5yJw5nW3D5zyt9xJcJ9wiKA7vreborfrvRxyVsaT9zC